pretzelogical/atlas-the-joy-of-painting-api/README.md

 Api with a single (/episodes) endpoint that queries the sql server for episodes that matches all/one or more of the episode air month, painting subject and painting color pallete.

 This is the shape of the json query.
-Values in [] are the accepted values which are contained in (./accepted.py)
+Values in [] are the accepted values which are contained in (./check_query.py)

 ```
 {
     "match": [match_accepted],
-    "month": "YYYY-MM-DD"  # in range month_accepted
+    "month": "YYYY-MM-DD"  # in range date_accepted
     "colors": [colors_accepted]
     "subject": [subject_accepted]
 }